PetrPhilipp/AvastTask/README.md

 For readNBytes, I am testing a couple of scenarios, these are all values where it should work.
 I am only testing these as the function should never be given a wrong input, I achieve this by using a submission form with constraints.

-In routing I am testing whether I get the correct statusCode and whether the response contains a text that is unique to the page that should be rendered.
+In routing I am testing whether I get the correct statusCode and whether the response contains a text that is unique to the page.